-Blaxploitation or blaxploitation films are an urban genre of film that first emerged in the United States during the early 1970s.
+Blaxploitation films are an urban genre of film that first emerged in the United States during the early 1970s.
 The term is also used to describe similar films and television shows made primarily by African-American filmmakers, starring black actors, and aimed at black audiences.

 Terence Steven “Steve” McQueen Jr. (February 9, 1930 – November 7, 1980) was an American actor.
 McQueen received an Academy Award nomination for his role in The Sand Pebbles; however, two of his most notable movies were released posthumously: The Towering Inferno and Papillon.

 He also played the title role in the television series Wanted: Dead or Alive and Frank Bullitt in Bullitt.
 In 1974, he became the highest-paid movie star in the world.